-- 1 pound/450 g. bean sprout
+- 1 pound mung bean sprout

-- 1 sliced spring onion
+- 1 spring onion (sliced)

-- Salt to taste
+- Salt and freshly ground pepper to taste

 To Prepare Mung Bean Sprouts